Feature Friday: 11 Tire Options For The 5th Gen 4Runner in 2021

 • Terrain: Mud Terrain

 I’ve put 5,000 miles on them so far.
-So far they have been able to go anywhere I’ve pointed them off-road in clay, mud, sand and smooth wet river rock they have been great!
+So far, they have been able to go anywhere I’ve pointed them off-road in clay, mud, sand, and smooth wet river rock.
+They have been great!
 On-road manners are great as well.
 I just finished a 2,100-mile road trip through multiple national parks.
 They are decently quiet for an MT.
 They don’t wander or vibrate.
 They feel secure and planted on wet roads.
-Haven’t had a chance to test them in snow yet.
+Haven’t had a chance to test them in the snow yet.
 My gas mileage did drop from 18mpg to 15mpg.

 Final Thoughts

 What an awesome Feature Friday to get you hyped up for the weekend!
-As you just saw, there are plenty of tire terrain options, sizes, and brands to consider when upgrading your tire setup for your 4Runner.
+As you just saw, there are plenty of tire terrain options, sizes, and brands to consider when upgrading your 4Runner’s tire setup.
 There were a few of the same brands and also some of the same trie, *cough* *cough* Nitto Ridge Grapplers…BUT, we hope that hearing multiple users’ takes on their tire choice has given you some clarity into what tire would be best suited for your rig.

 Subscribe